New Directions Blog

 One of the most popular activities at New Directions for Young Adults is our “Adventure Group.”
 This innovative clinical group is a great activity for young adults who are either transitioning out of a wilderness program or for those who just love the outdoors, physical activity, or just plain old having fun.
 Since inception, Adventure group has become one of the most popular group activities at New Direction.
 Recently, our Adventure Group took on Disk Golf at Quiet Waters Park.
 Everyone was

 New Directions Young Adult Disney Trip Student Videos New Directions for Young Adults isn’t just a place to get work done; New Directions provides opportunities every day to get out and do something fun.
 One of my favorite activities that I have participated in was a recent weekend trip to Disney where we visited Animal Kingdom and Volcano Bay Water Park.
 My favor ite part of Animal Kingdom was getting to ride the Avatar ride which in my opinion was

-Ten Reasons Young Adults with Autism seek Transitional Living Programs Executive Functioning Deficits This includes difficulties with schedules and homework assignments Depression and/or Anxiety At least 50% percent of individuals with Autism also suffer from Anxiety or Depression Attention Deficit Disorder (ADD/ADHD) Many individuals with autism are first diagnosed with ADD or ADHD.
+Top Ten Reasons Spectrum Young Adults seek Transitional Living Programs Executive Functioning Deficits This includes difficulties with schedules and homework assignments Depression and/or Anxiety At least 50% percent of individuals with Autism also suffer from Anxiety or Depression Attention Deficit Disorder (ADD/ADHD) Many individuals with autism are first diagnosed with ADD or ADHD.
 Many who utilize the services in transitional living programs also suffer from co-morbid issues related to anxiety Social Difficulties and or Deficits.
 Social skill training.
 Organized social skill training groups can be very helpful for individuals